Principles of Programming I

 - Dynamic data structures: Linked lists, Queues, and Stacks

 - Recursion and recursive data structures

 - Exception handling

 - Program design in the small and the large

 A pass in the relevant admissions test.

 All dates and timetables are listed in the programme handbooks of individual programmes.

-The module requires the student to successfully complete several programming assignments and graded exercises.
+The module requires the student to successfully complete a programming assignment and graded exercises.